mnobile2495/Visual-Planner-Web-Application/README.md

 * Clean up dragging while using the circle/square tool such that new shapes are not created when the original is clicked to begin dragging.
 * Add OAUTH
 * Add co-op play
-* Implement some kind of clip art
+* Implement some kind of clip art functionality.
+Small simple icons user can place on canvas.